lukaszliniewicz/Pandrator/README.md

 ### Hardware
 #### XTTS
-I was able to run all functionalities on a laptop with a Ryzen 5600h and a 3050 laptop GPU (4GB of VRAM).
-It's likely that you will need at least 16GB of RAM, a reasonably modern CPU, and ideally an NVIDIA GPU with 4 GB+ of VRAM for usable performance.
-Consult the requirments of the services listed below.
+It's likely that you will need at least 16GB of RAM, a reasonably modern CPU for CPU-only generation (which you can choose in the launcher), and ideally an NVIDIA GPU with 4 GB+ of VRAM for really good performance.
 #### Silero
 Silero runs on the CPU.
 It should perform well on almost all reasonably modern systems.
 #### VoiceCraft